cloudamqp/terraform-provider-cloudamqp/website/docs/r/instance.html.markdown

 * `vhost`   - (Computed) The virtual host used by Rabbit MQ.

 ## Import
-`cloudamqp_instance`can be imported using CloudAMQP internal ID of an instance.
-To see the ID of an instance, use [CloudAMQP customer API](https://docs.cloudamqp.com/#instances).
+`cloudamqp_instance`can be imported using CloudAMQP internal identifier.
+To retrieve the identifier for an instance, use [CloudAMQP customer API](https://docs.cloudamqp.com/#list-instances).

-`terraform import cloudamqp_instance.instance <ID>`
+`terraform import cloudamqp_instance.instance <instance_id>`